 The quickest method to optimise your parameters is to just find the best stop loss and take profits for both buy and sell trades, to do this click on the Automate button on the left of the platform and open the optimisation module in cTrader.

 Click on the optimisation tab as shown below and enter your optimisation backtest settings, we used a starting capital of £1000.00, but you can enter anything you want, add the commission for the broker and spread then you are ready to go.

 Curve fitting occurs when the strategy parameters are tuned so that they produce optimized results for the specific set of historical data that was tested.
 Testing over a different date range or with fresh data, the results might be radically different.
 For example, we might run a test over a period that saw a huge price swing due to a major news event.

 A curve fitted strategy may be tuned to capture the maximum profit from those swings thus inflating its overall results.
 Take away that swing and the same parameters would yield drastically reduced or even negative results.
-For this reason, we do not believe in optimising all of the trading robot values especially stop loss and take profit.
+For this reason, we do not believe in optimising all of the trading robot values, especially a stop loss and taking a profit.